dsaleb/Control-your-Garage-Door-with-Alexa-and-Ubi-mobile-app-using-ESP8266/README.md

 2. Open file GarageDoor.ino in the Arduino editor.
 3. Change the WI-FI settings.
 4. Rename/Define callbacks (ex. change "garage name" to "right garage door") Note: don't use Cap letters.
-5. Flash and Enjoy
+5. Flash
+6. Download/Install Ubi mobile app and login using your Amazon account username/password (Ubi is an echo device simulator that will allow you to control your devices remotely)

-Note: Alexa doesn't recognize open/close commands so you have to use on and off (ex. garage door on)
+Note: Alexa doesn't recognize open/close commands so you have to use on and off (ex. "garage door name" on)

 This project is based on the forked repos.
 This library enables your esp8266 to simulate a Belkin Wemo touch switch to open and close your garage door.
 It can be discovered as a device by your Amazon Echo/Dot under the Smart home section.